 Dungeon Crawl Classics #69: The Emerald Enchanter is as grim and weird and as challenging as you would expect for a scenario for the Dungeon Crawl Classics Roleplaying Game.
-The scenario feels in part inspired by B1 In Search of the Unknown and ‘The Halls of Tizun Thane’ from White Dwarf Issue No. 18 reprinted in The Best of White Dwarf Scenarios) as well as Mary Shelley’s Frankenstein; or, The Modern Prometheus in that it involves the home to a wizard—though not a dead one—and the creation of new constructs.
+The scenario feels in part inspired by B1 In Search of the Unknown and ‘The Halls of Tizun Thane’ from White Dwarf Issue No. 18 reprinted in The Best of White Dwarf Scenarios) as well as Mary Shelley’s Frankenstein; or, The Modern Prometheus in that it involves the home of a wizard—though not a dead one—and the creation of new constructs.
 The latter are not composed of the flesh of the dead, but of blocks of emerald, green gemstone.
 The Player Characters will quickly discover that there are two types, one rough as if an unfinished sculpture, the other exquisitely detailed it had been a living person transformed into a block of moving emerald, green gemstone.
 Which of course, is what it is, and what some poor victim has been transformed into after having dunked into the Transmogrification Vats in the Emerald Enchanter’s workshop.
 Pairs, consisting of one unfinished and one finished, can be found throughout the manse of the Emerald Enchanter.
 Worse, the Player Characters will discover that upon killing a finished one, it reverts back to the person they were before the Emerald Enchanter experimented upon them.
 Sadly, they still die, but if they can revert back, does this mean that a way can be found to reverse the process and keep them alive?

 Before the Player Characters get to the confrontation with the Emerald Enchanter in his laboratory—fantastically illustrated with a player handout on the inside front cover—there is an encounter with the source of his power.
 This is a demon, long held captive in a pentagram.
 This is primarily a roleplaying encounter, one that can grant the Player Characters a major bonus, but oddly what it does not do, is actually help them in defeating the Emerald Enchanter.
 In fact, nothing does except their abilities, spells, and luck.
 Narratively, this is underwhelming, especially if, as given in an earlier encounter, the Player Characters could have leaped straight into the final encounter with little in way of penalties.
-There are elements which can be discovered to help solve aspects of the scenario, but none of help the Player Characters defeat the Emerald Enchanter and none of them are time sensitive.
+There are elements which can be discovered to help solve aspects of the scenario, but none them of help the Player Characters defeat the Emerald Enchanter and none of them are time sensitive.
 The confrontation though, is fun and full of action.
 Roiling vats of boiling green liquid, flying emerald skulls that fire beams of deadly energy from their eyes, an automatic pulley system ferrying cages with villagers screaming in terror on their way to immersion in the nearest vat, and the Emerald Enchanter himself!
 If the Player Characters can defeat the Emerald Enchanter, they will be praised for their courage, and if they manage to save the villagers, they will be feted as true heroes!
 For the Elf or Wizard there is some decent loot too.

 The scenario does have some requirements.
 One is the large number of players which may be difficult for some groups to get together.
 Alternative options are either to have a number of replacements in the event of Player Character death or increase the Player Characters from Second to Third Level.
 Neither are quite satisfactory.
 The other requirement is perhaps more important and that is the need for a spellcaster, whether a Wizard or an Elf.
 Since the adventure takes place in a wizard’s manse, there are numerous encounters in which items or parts of the encounter are activated by spell checks.
 Whilst it is possible for non-spellcasting Player Characters to attempt such checks, the probability of their succeeding each time is so low that in combination with high number that occur in the adventure means that the without an actual spellcaster, the play of the scenario is going to be much slower than the author intended.